KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

 # Rough Notes on IQ File Information

 This document summarizes key formats, standards, and tools related to IQ file handling and metadata.
-These formats can be evaluated and stack ranked for import into SigMF.
+These formats can be evaluated and stack ranked for possible import into SigMF.

 ## SigMF